 We set off to a store where we picked op 6 litres of water, peanuts, pretzels and crisps – I guess our bodies naturally led us both to the salt aisle.
 Then to a bar for dinner – wine, salad, trout, tomatoes, shrimp, chips, rice, and a plate of cheese.
 The Best Meal in the World, washed down with the best wine in the world.
 After that we mooched back to the hotel, where fellow cyclists we’d met on the road spotted us and checked in too.
 I was awoken again by 4am singing, then, more helpfully, by a car beeping out a tune up and down the street shouting “vamos”.
 The Italian cyclists from the night before also shouted up to Lou on the balcony, telling us to get going.

 There was some panic as we tried to check out as there was no one around.
 We hadn’t paid, they had my passport and the bikes were locked in the garden.
-We managed to wake up a grouchy person via the intercom who let us pay, and then shouted at the girl who was clearly supposed to be there to deal with us!
+We managed to wake up a grouchy person via the intercom who let us pay, and then we heard him shouting at the girl who was clearly supposed to be there to deal with us!